ashmind/mirrorsharp/README.md

 ## Demos

 You can check out the demos if you clone the repository locally.
-After cloning, run `.\mirrorsharp build` to build and prepare everything.
+After cloning, run `mirrorsharp setup` to build and prepare everything.

 ## Testing